| During the desperate

 with the Spitfire and Hurricane pilots accounted for many

+more German aircraft than their Spitfire equipped brethren.
 The Hawker Hurricane was designed by Sidney Camm in the early

 1930's to an Air Ministry requirement for a fighter aircraft